rook/rook/Documentation/advanced-configuration.md

 PGs in "undersized" and other "unclean" states.
 The cluster is essentially fixing itself since the number of replicas has been increased, and should go back to "active/clean" state shortly, after data has been replicated between hosts.
-When that's done you will be able to lose 2/3 of your storage nodes and still have access to all your data in that pool.
+When that's done you will be able to lose two of your storage nodes and still have access to all your data in that pool, since the CRUSH algorithm will guarantee that at least one replica will still be available on another storage node.
 Of course you will only have 1/3 the capacity as a tradeoff.

 ### Setting PG Count